island-coder/personal-site-blog/content/projects/mgck-library-23/index.md

 Was involved in creating a web application to handle cataloging of the Mahamaya Girl's College Kandy library (10,000+ items) for digitalization of library facilities.

-Application with standard features to handle library items along with authentication.
+Application with standard CRUD features to handle library items and copies along with user authentication.

 ![MGCK 1 ](mgck-1.png)